-Fastener Import in the Philippines •
+Fastener Import in the Philippines >>

-First, we will track growth and decline trajectory of Philippine fastener trade in the past decade.
-From 2014 to 2023, the country's fastener import weight (Figure 1) increased from 26,580 tons to 74,532.6 tons, up 180%.
-Except for a 3.1% drop in 2015, and an 18.5% plunge in 2020 when the pandemic broke out, the rest of the years had positive growth.
+First, we will track the growth and decline trajectory of Philippine fastener trade in the past decade.
+From 2014 to 2023, the country's fastener import weight (Figure 1) increased from 26,580.7 tons to 74,532.6 tons, up 180%.
+Except for a 3.1% drop in 2015, and an 18.5% plunge in 2020 when the pandemic was the rampant, the rest of the years showed positive growth.
 It is worth noting that last year's increase by 27% was the highest in the past decade.
 Overall, the weight of fasteners imported by the Philippines from around the world has been increasing over the past decade.